Risk, returns & timeframes illustration

 What is FIF tax?

-Special tax rules apply to investors who invested more than $50,000 NZD in Foreign Investment Funds (FIFs) at any point during the last tax year between 1 April and 31 March, even if just for one day, including in money market funds like DARXX.
+Special tax rules apply to investors who invested more than $50,000 NZD in Foreign Investment Funds (FIFs) at any point during the last tax year between 1 April and 31 March, even if just for one day, including in money market funds like DAGXX.
 Although the end of the tax year is 31 March, tax returns and payments aren’t due until 7 July.

 Foreign Investment Funds (FIFs) is the technical term for money in different types of overseas investments.
 It includes shares in overseas companies and ETFs